 It’s a tricky thing, choosing cocktails on a cruise ship.
 Do you go with the signature Drink of the Day or pick one from the menu—a list that is bloated with overly-sweet tropical smoothies and misguided classics.
 It would be easy for a cocktail enthusiast to get discouraged, but it’s a mistake to abandon all hope.
-After all, I spotted a bottle of Angostura Bitters on the back bar and even some Campari sitting neatly down below.
+After all, we spotted a bottle of Angostura Bitters on the back bar and even some Campari sitting neatly down below.
 Surely, a little patience, flexibility and some extra gratuity could rescue the situation.

 Ingredients and Staff

 Perhaps the biggest challenge facing the mixologist at sea is the lack of fresh citrus juices.
-I found this ironic given the Caribbean climate, but for reasons unknown, Rose’s Lime Cordial reigns supreme, as does a variety of mixes and mystery milk.
+We found this ironic given the Caribbean climate, but for reasons unknown, Rose’s Lime Cordial reigns supreme, as does a variety of mixes and mystery milk.
 On the other hand, most of the base spirits are nicely represented.
-So, after carefully scanning the available inventory, I decided it was time to make a new friend.
+So, after carefully scanning the available inventory, we decided it was time to make a new friend.

-I guess I got lucky with a few of the ingredients.
+We got lucky with a few of the ingredients.
 For instance, the menu featured a bunch of flavored Mojitos which meant he always had fresh mint leaves.
 He also had Passion Fruit syrup, mango puree and a few other odds and ends.
 The garnish tray was filled with lemon and lime wedges which were probably pre-cut in the kitchen (no knife or whole fruit behind the bar).
 That made fresh juice a problem, but he did have a muddler for the Mojitos.
-So, I told him how to make a Whiskey Smash!
+So, we told him how to make a Whiskey Smash!
 With four lemon wedges and a fistful of mint in the shaker along with some simple syrup (again, from those Mojitos), we were off and running.
-The waiters and other staff (and more than a few fellow passengers) looked on with curiosity as my new friend muddled the wedges into oblivion.
+The waiters and other staff (and more than a few fellow passengers) looked on with curiosity as our new friend muddled the wedges into oblivion.
 Certainly, something unusual was happening here.
 There was a grin on his face and excitement in the air and everyone felt it.
 Then came some Maker’s Mark, followed by the ice, a few hard shakes and the party had begun.